-The Apollo School Foundation is governed by a board of directors led by Kathy Spurgeon, President; Ellen Reno, Vice President; Peggy Wagner, Secretary; and Suellen Millroy, Treasurer.
-Members of the board include Sharon Coffey, Mary Cox, Sue Diamond Martin, Cindy Fucigna, Jared Gaylord, Marc Gaylord, Pat Graham, Merriam Holt, June Overholt, Russ Overholt, Phyllis Parker and Bob Steiner.
+The Apollo School Foundation is governed by a board of directors led by Kathy Spurgeon, President; Lynn Reno, Vice President; Peggy Wagner, Secretary; and Suellen Millroy, Treasurer.
+Members of the board include Sharon Coffey, Mary Cox, Sue Diamond Martin, Cindy Fucigna, Jared Gaylord, Marc Gaylord, Pat Graham, Merriam Holt, June Overholt, Russ Overholt, and Phyllis Parker.

 Special thanks to:

 •The Board of Directors, Apollo School Foundation, Inc.

 •The Rotary Club

 •The State of Florida, Bureau of Historic Preservation